-GSK has over 500 HR corporate investigations people across the globe as part of their push to create a transparent, ‘speak up’ culture.
+A global pharmaceutical company with over 500 HR corporate investigations people across the globe prides itself on its transparent, ‘speak up’ culture.

 It’s a high-stakes role, and absolutely vital that each of these investigators are trained to the highest standards so they’re always meticulous and consistent in how they work.

 Trouble was, flying trainers and participants around the world to get them all in the same room for 5 days of high-quality training was becoming a logistical nightmare.
 And besides, it just wasn’t stacking up environmentally, financially, or in the end, pandemic-ly either.

 Is it possible to turn five days of high-quality face-to-face training into a blended-learning course and still keep investigations standards sky-high…

 A selection of some design materials and video clips we delivered